Your Rights as a Customer

 - technical standards for the smart metering equipment

-- meeting the needs of vulnerable consumers.
+- meeting the needs of vulnerable customers.

 Energy companies will be required to install smart meters and take all reasonable steps to reach everyone.
-However energy companies will not take legal action to fit a smart meter if they cannot get the householder's co-operation.

 - there will be no sales during the installation visit

-- smart meter installers must provide energy efficiency advice as part of the visit and they will need the consumer's permission in advance of the visit if they are to talk to them about their own products
+- smart meter installers must provide energy efficiency advice as part of the visit and they will need the customer's permission in advance of the visit if they are to talk to them about their own products

 - protecting the privacy of individuals and putting them in control of smart meter data.

 Should you want to check how suppliers have to behave towards customers during the Smart Metering roll-out the rules are detailed in the Smart Meter Installation Code of Practice (SMICoP).
+This covers:

 You will have a choice about how your energy consumption data is used, apart from where it is required for billing and other regulated purposes such as theft detection.